 We love listening to a good playlist or podcast as much as the next guy, but that can be very distracting in work zones.
 A study conducted at Newfoundland’s Memorial University discovered that driver reaction time can slow up to 20% when listening to loud music.
 In a work zone, a driver response delayed by 20% can be the difference between life and death.

 Similarly, do not talk on the phone, and absolutely do not text while in a work zone.
 Whatever you have to say can wait until you are out of the work zone, and ideally, not driving.
 If you have children in the car with you, make sure that they know it’s important to be quiet as you are trying to navigate through the work zone.

 4. Be respectful of the workers in the work zone.

-Driving through a work zone can be stressful and frustrating.
-Whether you are annoyed that your drive has been delayed by slower speeds or stopped traffic, or they drivers around you aren’t playing by the rules, keep your cool and do not take your frustrations out on the workers.
+Driving through a road construction zone can be stressful and frustrating.
+Whether you are annoyed that your drive has been delayed by slower speeds or stopped traffic, or the drivers around you aren’t playing by the rules, keep your cool and do not take your frustrations out on the workers.
 As a driver, it is your responsibility to be understanding, cautious, and safe as you move through a work zone.

 If there is a human flagger directing traffic, be calm and listen to their directions.
 If the work zone traffic control is being handled via an automated flagger assistance device (AFAD), pay attention to it’s signals.
 In either case, proceed into the work zone with caution.
 Do not speed through the work zone in an effort to express your annoyance or get to your destination faster.
 Acting this way will not do anyone any good, and could potentially injure or even kill a road worker.
 Not to mention, speeding in a work zone has big consequences regardless of if you cause an accident or not, like a hefty fine or even jail time.